Rates

 We provide a range of important services to our community.
 These services include community services, sporting and recreation services, environmental planning, public health, environmental protection and waste collection, treatment and disposal.
 The rates you pay allow us to fund these services.

-To receive your rates notice by email instead of mail, register online at Register to receive e-notices form (one -time registration).
+To receive your rate notice by email instead of mail, you can either:

-If you are a new owner, it might take a few months to come in the mail - look out for a rate notice from Council which has an e-notice reference number to register for electronic rates notices (e-notices).
+If you are a new owner, it might take a few months to come in the mail.

 Find out how to change your address, name or email information on your rates.